 Comms – post, printing, telegraph, phone, radio, tv, mobile, internet

-Organisational – tribal, kingdoms, war, money, capitalism, parliamentary, global organisations
+Organisational – tribal, kingdoms, slavery, war, dictatorships, money, capitalism, parliamentary, global organisations

 Social – nomadic, slaves, serfdom, employee